Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

 * Auto-shutdown at 7PM UTC daily to save costs
 * Virtual network with VM, Bastion, and Gateway subnets
 * Azure Bastion for secure access to the VM (no public IP on the VM)
-* ExpressRoute Gateway for connecting to AVS Private Cloud
+* ExpressRoute Gateway and ExpressRoute Connection for connecting to AVS Private Cloud

 ## Prerequisites

 Before you begin, you need:

-* An Azure subscription with `Contributor` or `Owner` permissions on the resource group that hosts AVS SDDC
+* An Azure subscription with `Contributor` or higher permissions on the resource group that hosts AVS SDDC
 * Azure VMware Solution (AVS) Private Cloud
 * AVS ExpressRoute circuit ID and Authorization/Redemption key
 * For Bicep deployment: Azure CLI with Bicep extension installed or Azure PowerShell module (Az) version 5.6.0 or higher